- LSAT PREP

 Law School Application Deadline

-To ensure the best possibility of being accepted by a law school, you should make sure that your law school application and LSAT score gets to the law school not only before the application deadline, but more importantly, as close to the first day the law schools accepts applications as possible.
+To ensure the best possibility of being accepted by a law school, you should make sure that your law school application and LSAT score gets to the law school not only before the application deadline, but more importantly, as close as possible to the first day the law schools accept applications.
 For example, many law schools have an application deadline on March 1, but this doesn’t mean you should wait until spring to submit your application—rather, you should get it in as soon as the school begins accepting applications.
 The applicant who gets his or her completed application in on the first day of the application window is more likely to be accepted and receive financial aid than the applicant who gets his or her application in on the last day of the application window.

 Take the LSAT only if you have enough time to adequately prepare for it.
 You will need at least 8-12 weeks to prepare for the LSAT.
 The LSAT is not like a college exam for which you can "cram" at the last minute.
 It takes weeks and weeks of preparation to master the various types of LSAT questions and to condition yourself mentally and physically to handle the rigors of LSAT test day.
 If you have eight weeks or less to prepare, consider taking the December test, which most schools also accept.